EnzoLePadellec/web-applications-frontend/README.md

 Please note that the website does not display all locations.
 So if you create a new location, make sure it is created from your Mongo database.

+Please note that this code may have some problems on Chrome.
+You can use another browser or private browsing to solve this problem.
+If you still have problems, don't hesitate to contact me.

 ### User Stories:

 US1: As a random visitor, I want to be able to register an account or log-in, so I can access all features - Achieved